niplav/site/platforms.md

 So the pomodoro method somewhat increases productivity (at the edge of statistical significance), and *maybe* decreases subjective length of the day a bit.
-It also increases horniness a little bit, which I find pretty funny[^2].
+It also decreases horniness a little bit, which I find pretty funny[^2].

 ### Scoring the Market